CSB In The News 2013First Annual Conference on Stem Cell Research & Regenerative Medicine

 Congratulations to Ting Zhou, one of our students (GGD track) who successfully defended her PhD dissertation last week!
 Ting won 1st place for her poster in the predoctoral category at the annual CSB retreat last year and she was also a 2010/11 Translational Science Training (TST) Scholar (award from the IIMS-CTSA with funds from the UT System Graduate Programs Initiative).
 Congratulations also to Tings' mentor, Vivienne Rebel!

-April, 2013Congratulations to Kerrie Glaspie who received an ABOVE AND BEYOND AWARD!!!!
-Thanks Kerrie, for the extra miles that you went to get the job done.
+April, 2013Congratulations to Kerri Glaspie who received an ABOVE AND BEYOND AWARD!!!!
+Thanks Kerri, for the extra miles that you went to get the job done.

 Congratulations to Charleen M. Moore, Ph.D.,